-Do you want to know how to make the background look blurry in your video?
+Do you want to know how to that blurred background in your video?
+It’s often referred to as depth of field.
 Find out how to shoot videos with blurred out backgrounds, plus two hacks for getting it done in post production.

 Distance From Camera, Subject, and Background to Get That Blur

 Now another trick is that you want to shoot in the biggest space you can find.
 So you can get as much distance as possible between the back wall and your subject.
 And then again, as much space as you can get between your subject and your camera, giving that a lot of space between the subject and the back wall allows you to really blur out the background, and then giving yourself a lot of space between you on the camera.
 And your subject allows you to see as much of the frame around the subject as possible.
 So you’re not just like so super close up in their face.

 Another way to help really blur out that background is to open up your aperture or on a video camera, we call it the iris, Iris up, you’re really helped blur out that background.
 Now, if you Iris up too much, and your subject becomes too bright, what you can do is raise your shutter speed to kind of cancel out that brightness.
 Or you can even use what’s called a neutral density filter.
 If you have a nice video camera like this one, the neutral density filter is already built into the camera.
 But if your camera doesn’t have that neutral density filter built in, you can actually buy an external one that screws on to the front of your lens to help block out that light.